Montclair–Boonton Line: Service

-The Montclair-Boonton Line is serviced on weekdays between 5:00 a.m. and 11:15 p.m.
-Between Hackettstown and Denville there is also service which, after Denville, continues to Hoboken via the Morristown Line.
+The Montclair–Boonton Line is serviced on weekdays between 5:00 a.m. and 11:15 p.m.
+Between Hackettstown and Denville, there is also service which, after Denville, continues to Hoboken via the Morristown Line.
 Frequency of service reflects the times at which commuters tend to travel; inbound trains are more frequent in the morning, and outbound trains are more frequent in the afternoon and evening.
 From Denville to Montclair, only diesel-hauled trains can provide service, as the territory is not electrified.
 Therefore, there is no direct service to/from New York between Mountain Lakes and Little Falls stations.
 The same is true for all stations between and including Hackettstown and Mount Arlington, as New York Penn Station normally does not allow diesel trains to enter.
 Electrified service west of Montclair State University, therefore, only serves Denville and Dover stations via the Morristown Line, along with the stretches in between.
 On weekends, 9.5 round trips between Hoboken and Bay Street operate every two hours.

 Electrification

 The original 1930 Lackawanna 3 kV DC electrification was converted in 1984 to 25 kV 60 Hz, as part of the re-electrification of the Morris & Essex Lines which the then-Montclair Branch was grouped with at the time.
-The 2002 extension of electrification to Great Notch together with the Montclair Connection is similar in construction, except that hot-dip galvanized steel poles are used; many of these poles are painted dark green for esthetic reasons, in contrast with the old Lackawanna poles which are painted dark red.
+The 2002 extension of electrification to Great Notch together with the Montclair Connection is similar in construction, except that hot-dip galvanized steel poles are used; many of these poles are painted dark green for aesthetic reasons, in contrast with the old Lackawanna poles which are painted dark red.
 Catenary construction is uniform throughout; compound (3-wire) with a zigzag horizontal profile, but without self-tensioning, just like on most sections of the M&E lines.

 The line features a single autotransformer substation at Montclair, close to Bay Street station, dating from the 1984 re-electrification.
 Its power is normally supplied from NJT's Meadows Substation on the M&E (Morristown) mainline.

+Rolling stock

+Montclair–Boonton Line trains use several types of rolling stock but while Midtown Direct trains use either ALP-46 or ALP-45DP locomotives with trains consisting or either Multilevel or Comet II & IV cars with a single Comet V car, trains running to Hackettstown and points beyond MSU use diesel locomotives which not only include F40PH and GP40PH-2 locomotives from either NJ-transit or Metro North, but PL42ACs along with a few ALP-45s and even some Metro North GP40FH-2s are also used too and most trains consist of the usual Comet V car consist.
+Arrow IIIs are also utilized on the line too but they are only used on trains between Hoboken and MSU only while oftentimes trains between Hoboken and MSU might also use ALP-46s too.
+This type of rolling stock is also used on both the Morristown Line and Gladstone Branch.